imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/react-native.md

 ## **Adding an overlay to images**

-ImageKit.io allows you to add [text](../../features/image-transformations/overlay-using-layers.md#add-text-over-image) and [image overlay](../../features/image-transformations/overlay-using-layers.md#transformation-of-image-overlay) dynamically.
+ImageKit.io enables you to apply overlays to [images](../../features/image-transformations/overlay-using-layers.md) and [videos](../../features/video-transformation/overlay.md) using the raw parameter with the concept of [layers](../../features/image-transformations/overlay-using-layers.md#layers).
+The raw parameter facilitates incorporating transformations directly in the URL.
+A layer is a distinct type of transformation that allows you to define an asset to serve as an overlay, along with its positioning and additional transformations.

 ### Text Overlay